Corybas expansus

-Corybas expansus, commonly known as the flared helmet orchid, is a species of terrestrial orchid endemic to South Australia.
+Corybas expansus, commonly known as the flared helmet orchid or dune helmet orchid is a species of terrestrial orchid that is endemic to South Australia.
 It has a heart-shaped to more or less round leaf and a single purplish flower with greenish or transparent areas.
-It is a vulnerable species, found in near-coastal sand and leaf litter.

 Description

 Corybas expansus is a terrestrial, perennial, deciduous, herb which forms small colonies.
 It has a broad heart-shaped or almost round leaf 15-30 mm long and 18-30 mm wide.
 The leaf is bright green on the upper surface and silvery green on the lower side.
 The single flower is erect, reddish purple with greenish or translucent areas, 12-15 mm long and 11-13 mm wide.
 The dorsal sepal is mostly transparent green, 12-16 mm long and 5-7 mm wide.
 It is erect near its base then curves forward, partly covering the labellum.
 The lateral sepals are linear but tapered, 5 mm long, 1 mm wide and joined to each other at the base.
 The petals are lance-shaped, about 3 mm long, 1 mm wide and curved.
 The labellum is longer than the dorsal sepal and forms a tube about 4 mm long near its base, before curving and flattening into a concave dish shape, 13-15 mm long and 11-13 mm wide.
 The upper part of the labellum is reddish purple grading to white from the centre down.
 There are teeth or serrations up to 1.5 mm long around the edges of the labellum.
 Flowering occurs in July and August.